septentrio-gnss/septentrio_gnss_driver/README.md

   - `device`: location of device connection
     - for serial connections, the device node, e.g., `/dev/ttyUSB0`
     - for TCP/IP connections, a `host:port` specification
       - If the port is omitted, `28784` will be used as the default for TCP/IP connections.
-If another port is specified, the receiver needs to be (re-)configured before the ROS driver can be used.
+If another port is specified, the receiver needs to be (re-)configured via the Web Interface before the ROS driver can be used.
     - default: empty
+  - `serial`: specifications for serial communication
     - `serial/baudrate`: serial baud rate to be used in a serial connection
+    - `serial/mosaic_serial_port`: determines to which serial port of mosaic we want to get connected to, e.g. USB1 or COM1
-    - default: `115200`
+    - default: `115200`, `USB1`
   - `frame_id`: name of the ROS tf frame for the mosaic-X5, placed in the header of all published messages
     - In ROS, the [tf package](https://wiki.ros.org/tf) lets you keep track of multiple coordinate frames over time.
 The frame ID will be resolved by [`tf_prefix`](http://wiki.ros.org/geometry/CoordinateFrameConventions) if defined.
 If a ROS message has a header (all of those we publish do), the frame ID can be found via `rostopic echo /topic`, where `/topic` is the topic into which the message is being published.
     - default: `gnss`